 Posts by Peter Shir

-Passover is a family holiday and the most spiritual part of it takes place around the family table (in 2024 Passover begins on Monday night, April 22).
-At Tikvat David we celebrate first night in our homes.
-But for the second night of Passover we like to host a communal Seder.
-That way we can…
+Passover is a family holiday, and the most spiritual part of it takes place around the family table (in 2025, Passover begins on Saturday night, April 12).
+At Tikvat David, we celebrate the first night in our homes, but on Monday, April 14, we will host a communal Seder meal to make sure that everyone…

 Read MoreMembership (Virtual and in Person)